-The alternative learning-to-export hypothesis is somewhat unorthodox from an evaluation viewpoint because the effect of exporting on productivity can occur before firms actually enter international markets - i.e. the causal effect, in fact, may precede the treatment.
-The argument for the alternative learning-to-export hypothesis is that firms make a deliberate effort to increase their productivity by investing, for instance, in human and physical capital and new production technologies and products with the explicit intention of becoming exporters.
-Here, initial productivity is not treated as exogenous (as in the typical self-selection hypothesis); instead, it is regarded as endogenous with respect to the decision to enter international markets.
-A test of the learning-to-export hypothesis requires a matching strategy where the base line for pre-export productivity (and other covariates) is set some time before the period of export entry.
-With this approach, the effect of exporting on productivity may appear even before firms actually enter the export market.
+Under the alternative learning-to-export hypothesis the effect of exporting on productivity may occur before firms actually enter international markets.
+The argument is that firms make a deliberate effort to increase their productivity by investing, for instance, in human and physical capital and new production technologies and products with the explicit intention of becoming exporters.
+In this case, pre-export productivity is not treated as exogenous (as in the typical self-selection hypothesis); instead, it is regarded as endogenous with respect to the decision to enter international markets.
+Here, the "treatment" in focus should be a firm's conscious decision to try to become an exporter rather than the actual realization of export sales (as in the case of learning-byexporting).
+However, the former is unobservable so for practical reasons we are left with the observable cases where the intent to become an exporter is successfully accomplished.17 We test the learning-to-export hypothesis by examining the evolution of productivity and capital accumulation before entry into international markets.
+In this case, we use a matching approach were we only require that future export-entrants and non-entrants have similar productivity and other attributes in a specific initial pre-export reference period.
+This approach allows export-entrants and non-entrants to experience divergent development in terms of productivity and other firm attributes after the initial period.